mickiedd/carnd_t1p4/writeup.md

 #### 5. Determine the curvature of the lane and vehicle position with respect to center.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the 10st code cell of the IPython notebook located in "./p4.ipynb".

 The equation for radius of curvature is:
 ![alt text][image5]

 #### 6. Warp the detected lane boundaries back onto the original image.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+The code for this step is contained in the 11st code cell of the IPython notebook located in "./p4.ipynb".
 Here is an example of my result on a test image:

 ![alt text][image6]